 Previous GeneCards Identifiers for CASP3 Gene

 This gene encodes a protein which is a member of the cysteine-aspartic acid protease (caspase) family.
 Sequential activation of caspases plays a central role in the execution-phase of cell apoptosis.
 Caspases exist as inactive proenzymes which undergo proteolytic processing at conserved aspartic residues to produce two subunits, large and small, that dimerize to form the active enzyme.
 This protein cleaves and activates caspases 6, 7 and 9, and the protein itself is processed by caspases 8, 9 and 10.
 It is the predominant caspase involved in the cleavage of amyloid-beta 4A precursor protein, which is associated with neuronal death in Alzheimer's disease.
 Alternative splicing of this gene results in two transcript variants that encode the same protein. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CASP3 Gene

-CASP3 (Caspase 3, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP3 include nervous system cancer and cerebral hypoxia.
-Among its related pathways are Signaling by FGFR and MAPK signaling pathway.
+CASP3 (Caspase 3) is a Protein Coding gene.
+Diseases associated with CASP3 include monocytic leukemia and colon adenocarcinoma.
+Among its related pathways are Degradation of the extracellular matrix and Signaling by GPCR.
 GO annotations related to this gene include peptidase activity and cysteine-type peptidase activity.
 An important paralog of this gene is CASP1.